Ariprizol, tablets 30 mg 30 pcs

 Nervous system disorders:

-often – extrapyramidal disorders, akathisia, tremor, dizziness, somnolence, sedation, headache.
+often – extrapyramidal disorders, akathisia, tremor, dizziness, drowsiness, sedation, headache.

 often – blurred vision; infrequently – diplopia.